testmailtt/node-api-docker/README.md

 > node ./src/index.js
 ```

 5. Create your docker file with the following set of instructions.
 Instructions are like steps/layers which make it possible for Docker to cahce some of the steps if nothing has changed.
-Thats why the step to install the node_modules comes early on so that Docker doesn't have to reinstall them everytime something changes in your app's source ⏱️
+Thats why the step to install the node_modules comes early on so that Docker doesn't have to reinstall them everytime something changes in your app's source code ⏱️

 ```docker
 FROM node:12